ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/ios/ios_step_4.md

 As soon as a row item in the tasks lists gets clicked, we want to flip the tasks completed state and send a Change Event to the server.

 Here is how it works.
-Again, just uncomment the line `AppDelegate.m`.
+Again, just uncomment the line in `AppDelegate.m`.

     :::objectivec
+    // Row selected Event Listener
     - (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath
     {
         ...